-8 2 a.
-At the general election held in nineteen hundred eighty-five, every twentieth year there-after, and at such other times as after, and at such other times as the legislature may provide, the following question shall be submitted to the people: "Shall there be a convention to amend or revise the constitution?"
-At the next general election following the approval of such a convention by a majority of the electors voting thereon, three delegates shall be elected from every senate district and fifteen delegates at-large shall be elected by the electors of the state.
-Delegates shall be at least twenty-one years of age, eligible to vote in the state, and shall have been domiciled in the state for at been domiciled in the state for at least the three years preceding such election.
-The governor lleutenant governor, attorney general, comptroller and chief judge and associate judges of the court of appeals shall not be eligible to serve as delegates.
-The delegates shall convene at the capitol on the first Tuesday of April after their election, and shall continue their session until the business of the session until the business of the convention is completed.
+8.2. a.
+At the general election held in ninetgen hundred eighty-five, every twentieth year thereafter, and at such other times as the legislature may provide, the following question shall be submitted to the people:" "Shall there be a convention to amend or revise the constitution?"
+At the next general election following the approval of such a convention by a majority of the electors voting thereon, three delegates shall be elected from every senate district and fifteen delegates-at-large, shall be elected by the electors of the state.
+Delegates shall be at least twenty-one years of age, eligible to vote in the state and shall have been domiciled in the state for at least the three years preceding such election.
+The governor lieutenant governor, attorney general comptroller and chief judge and associate judges of the court of appeals shall not be eligible to serve as delegates.
+The delegates shall convene at the capitol on the first Tuesday of April after their election, and shall continue their session until the business of the convention is completed.

 b.
-A majority of the convention shall constitute a quorum to do business, and no amendment proposed shall be submitted to the people, as hereinatter provided unless adopted by the individually recorded vote of a majority of the delegates elected, entered on the journal to be kept.
+A majority of the convention shall constitute a quorum to do business, and no amendment proposed shall be submitted to the people, as hereinafter provided, unless adopted by the individually recorded vote of a majority of the delegates elected, entered on the journal to be kept.
 The convention shall determine its rules, choose its officers, and be the judge of the elections, returns and qualifications of its members.
 A vacancy in the office of district delegate shall be filled by a vote of the remaining delegates of that district.
 A vacancy in the office of delegate-at-large shall be filled by a vote of the remaining delegates-at-large.
 Any tie vote in filling a vacancy shall be resolved by the vote of the presiding officer of the convention.
-In the event of a failure to elect a person to any office of delegate the convention shall fill such b.
-A majority of the convention elect a person to any office of delegate the convention shall fill such c.
-The convention shall have the wer to appoint such employees it deems necessary, fix their compensation and provide for its expenses including printing.
-Each delegate shall receive the same annual compensation and be reimbursed for actual and necessary expenses as shall then be authorized penses as snall then be authorized for members of the legislature; provided, that if the convention ex-tends beyond one year from the date of convening, compensation shall continue at the same annual rate, prorated for the extended period of time.
+In the event of a failure to elect a person to any office of delegate the convention shall fill such office.

+c.
+The convention shall have the power to appoint such employees as it deems necessary, fix their compensation and provide for its expenses including printing.
+Each delegate shall receive the same annual compensation and be reimbursed for actual and necessary expenses as shall then be authorized for members of the legislature: provided, that if the convention extends beyond one year from the date of convening, compensation shall continue at the same annual rate, prorated for the extended period of time.